Linear Model and Extensions: Proportional odds model for ordinal outcomes

 or

 The model has the ``proportional odds'' property because

 which is a positive constant not depending on $k$.

 The sign of $x_{i}^{\T}\beta$ is negative due to the latent variable representation.
-Some textbooks and software packages use a positive sign, but the function \ri{polr} in package \ri{MASS} of \ri{R} uses (\ref{eq:proportional-odds}).
+Some textbooks and software packages use a positive sign, but the function \ri{polr} in package \ri{MASS} of \ri{R} uses (\ref{eq:proportional-odds}).This book follows \ri{polr}.

 The proportional odds model implies a quite complicated form of the probability for each category:

 So the likelihood function is